Thomas H. Ince: Death

-Hearst movie columnist Louella Parsons' name also figured into the Ince scandal, with some speculating that she had been aboard Oneida during the reported shooting.
+Hearst movie columnist Louella Parsons' name also became involved in the Ince scandal, with some speculating that she had been aboard Oneida during the reported shooting.
 Supposedly, after the Ince affair, Hearst gave her a lifetime contract and expanded her syndication.
 However, other sources show that Parsons did not gain her position with Hearst as part of "hush money" but had been the motion picture editor of the Hearst-owned New York American in December 1923 and her contract was signed a year before Ince's death.
 Another story circulated that Hearst provided Nell with a trust fund just before she left for Europe and that Hearst paid off Ince's mortgage on his Château Élysée apartment building in Hollywood.
-However, Nell was left a very wealthy woman and the Château Élysée was an apartment she had already owned and had built on the grounds where the Ince estate once stood.
+However, Nell was left a very wealthy woman and the Château Élysée was an apartment she had already owned and had built on the land of the Ince estate.

 Years later, Hearst spoke to a journalist about the rumor that he had murdered Ince.
 "Not only am I innocent of this Ince murder," he said, "So is everybody else."
 Nell herself was increasingly frustrated over the rumors surrounding her husband's death and remarked: "Do you think I would have done nothing if I even suspected that my husband had been victim of foul play on anyone's part?"
 Still, the myth of Ince's death overshadowed his reputation as a pioneering filmmaker and his role in the growth of the film industry.
 His studio was sold soon after he died.
 His final film, Enticement, a romance set in the French Alps, was released posthumously in 1925.

 In popular culture

 Murder at San Simeon (Scribner), a 1996 novel by Patricia Hearst (William Randolph's granddaughter) and Cordelia Frances Biddle, is a mystery based on the 1924 death of producer Thomas Ince aboard the yacht of William Randolph Hearst.
-This fictitious version presents Chaplin and Davies as lovers and Hearst as the jealous old man unwilling to share his mistress.
+This fictionalised version presents Chaplin and Davies as lovers and Hearst as the jealous old man unwilling to share his mistress.

 RKO 281 is a 1999 film about the making of Citizen Kane.
 The movie includes a scene depicting screenwriter Herman Mankiewicz telling director Orson Welles his account of the incident.

-The Cat's Meow, the 2001 film directed by Peter Bogdanovich, is another fictitious version of Ince's death.
+The Cat's Meow, the 2001 film directed by Peter Bogdanovich, is another fictionalised version of Ince's death.
 Bogdanovich notes that he heard the story from director Orson Welles, who said he heard it from screenwriter Charles Lederer (Marion Davies's nephew).
 In Bogdanovich's film, Ince is portrayed by Cary Elwes.
 The movie was adapted by Steven Peros from his own play, which premiered in Los Angeles in 1997.

 Ince's star on the Hollywood Walk of Fame is located at 6727 Hollywood Blvd. in Los Angeles.